-Optional in the Dutch Star line (depending on floor plans), a U-shaped dinette / sofa combination is available.
+A U-shaped dinette / sofa combination may be available as an option.
 This dinette features a U-shaped booth in the kitchen for lounge type seating around the table, and a power lift mechanism to help position the table for use and egress in the booth.
 The booth seating wraps around to join the sofa in the living room area, offering a variety of comfortable seating options.
 Switches to operate the table lift are adjacent to the booth on the slide out wall.